-4) Give us feedback via the mailing list or submit a bug, sub-project=dhcp.
+4) Give us feedback via the mailing list or submit a bug (sub-project=dhcp).
 See below for information about the known issues.

 - User Guide (Stable) (development snapshot) (see sections 16,17,18 and 19 in the stable version, all sections in development snapshot).

-- Developer's Guide: (Stable) (development snapshot)
+- Developer's Guide: (development snapshot)

-- System specific notes for building Kea
+- Intallation and system specific notes for building Kea

 - Kea coding guidelines